 How I Started Selling on TPT

 My TPT journey began years ago.
 My friend Jen @primaryworld123 convinced me to create a Teachers Pay Teachers (now officially TPT) account.
-She knew that I created so many of my own resources for my classroom, so why not sell them?
+I already created many of my own resources for my classroom.
+If these resources helped me fill the holes in the curriculum, maybe they could help other teachers as well.

 While I wish I could say I became an overnight success, that is not my story.
 I set up a premium seller account and slowly started earning some money online.
-I was a single mom at the time, and I was excited to earn enough to treat my daughters to a girls’ day out.
+I was a single mom at the time, and I was excited to earn enough to treat my daughters to a girls’ day out and make my student loan payments.
 Life was so busy then, so TPT was more of a hobby for me that I worked on when I could.
 I always knew that if I had more time, I could be successful.

 Treat TPT as a Business Not a Hobby